 Note that state, county, and country marriage license requirements often change.
 Verify all information with your local marriage license office or county clerk before making any wedding or travel plans.

 Don't wait until the last minute to apply for your marriage license.
 If possible, get your marriage license about a month before your scheduled wedding date.
 You may be able to download the application or even fill it out online and then present yourselves at the license office.
 You will need to go together to obtain the license, so put this on your schedule and make sure you bring everything you need.

 More and more states in the United States are not requiring a waiting period between obtaining your marriage license and being able to have your wedding ceremony.
 However, this requirement still exists in some areas.

 The cost for obtaining a marriage license varies considerably from locale to locale.
-One thing many areas have in common is that they only accept cash.
+It is common that they will only accept cash, so you should check with the jurisdiction and come prepared.
 Some areas will give a discount if you can show evidence that you had premarital education or counseling.

-Blood tests and physical exams are generally a thing of the past.
-Only Montana and the District of Columbia require them.
+- Blood Tests: Blood tests and physical exams are generally a thing of the past.
+Montana requires a rubella test for women under the age of 50.

 Same-sex marriage became legal nationwide in the United States on June 26, 2015.
 This reversed state amendments that prohibited it.
 Scattered incidents of county clerks refusing licenses to same-sex couples may occur, but that is in defiance of the law.
 Same-sex marriages may not be allowed in some other countries.

-Who is authorized to perform your wedding ceremony varies widely from country to country.
+Once you have a license, you will need an officiant who is authorized to perform your wedding ceremony.
 Officiants, friends, or relatives planning on performing a wedding ceremony should check the state and country laws before saying yes to being the celebrant at a wedding.